Skip to content

 return ret

-The DataFlux Func platform provides several ways to call functions decorated by DFF.API(...):
+The DataFlux Func platform provides various ways to call functions decorated with DFF.API(...):

-Synchronous API (Old: Auth Link) Generates a synchronous HTTP API.
+Synchronous API (Old Version: Auth Link) Generates a synchronous HTTP API.
 Returns results directly after calling Short processing time, client needs immediate results

-Asynchronous API (Old: Batch Job) Generates an asynchronous HTTP API.
-Responds immediately after calling but does not return processing results Longer processing time, API call only serves as a start signal
+Asynchronous API (Old Version: Batch Processing) Generates an asynchronous HTTP API.
+Responds immediately but does not return results Long processing time, API calls only as trigger signals

-Scheduled Tasks (Old: Auto Trigger) Executes automatically based on Crontab syntax Periodic data synchronization/caching, scheduled tasks
+Scheduled Tasks (Old Version: Auto Trigger Config) Executes automatically based on Crontab syntax Periodic syncing/caching data, scheduled tasks

-Here, creating a synchronous API (Old: Auth Link) for this function allows it to be called via HTTP over the public network.
+Here, creating a synchronous API (Old Version: Auth Link) for this function allows public access via HTTP.

-Assuming the ID of the created synchronous API (Old: Auth Link) for this function is auln-xxxxx, the simplest way to call this function is as follows:
+Assuming the ID of the synchronous API (Old Version: Auth Link) created for this function is auln-xxxxx, the simplest way to call this function is as follows:

 Text Only